htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - Speed Bonus: +1
 - Ranged Weapon Damage Bonus: +2/+2/+2
 - Weapon Distance Bonus: +7
-- Mobility: When an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free [[Triggered Action|triggered action]].
+- Mobility: When an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free triggered action.

 ##### SIGNATURE ABILITY

 **Two Shot**
-When you fire two arrows back to back, both hit their [[Mark|mark]].
+When you fire two arrows back to back, both hit their mark.

 **Keywords:** Attack, Ranged, Weapon